St Louis Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in St Louis

-For about one-fifth of winter days, St Louis has at least an inch of snow on the ground.
+For just a small portion of winter days, St Louis has an inch or more of snow on the ground.

-Typically, on one or two days in each of December, January and February, the snow covering St Louis accumulates to five or more inches deep.
+Typically, on three of those days the snow covering St Louis builds up to five or more inches deep.
 Most years, the snowpack never tops ten inches.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.